 It is overseen by a Governing Board made up of member libraries and is administered by the Wyoming State Library within the State Department of Administration and Information.
-The Users Group allows libraries to share resources by providing access to the statewide database of over a million titles owned by Wyoming libraries as well as multiple resources for research, discovery, entertainment, and online learning.
+The Network allows libraries to share resources by providing access to the statewide database of over a million titles owned by Wyoming libraries as well as multiple resources for research, discovery, entertainment, and online learning.
 All of these resources can be accessed at a library or from home, school or an office with a Library Card and PIN.

 Financial support is provided through the federal Library Services and Technology Act, state funding, and local support from counties, community colleges, and school districts.
 Such a shared system takes advantage of costs savings over systems which might have been purchased by individual libraries, and efficiently enables the sharing of costly library materials.